-Medicare Advantage vs. Medicare Supplement (Medigap)
+Medicare Advantage vs Medicare Supplement (Medigap)

-Once you turn 65 and enroll in Part A and Part B health insurance, you’ll discover that Original Medicare does not cap out-of-pocket costs.
+Once you turn 65 and enroll in Part A and B health insurance, you’ll discover that Original Medicare does not cap out-of-pocket costs.
 If you have a severe injury or illness, your Medicare expenses could skyrocket and place you in financial hardship.
 This is why most Medicare beneficiaries choose to expand their Medicare coverage and enroll in a Medicare Advantage or Medicare Supplement plan.

 Medicare coverage is not cookie-cutter; it should be tailored to your health and budget needs.
-Because of this, and the many different plans available, it can be challenging to determine which is best for your needs.
+Because of this and the many different plans available, it can be challenging to determine which is best for your needs.
 In this article, we’ll explore the differences between Medicare Advantage and Medicare Supplement plans to help you make an informed decision.

 Need Help Deciding The Right Medicare Coverage For You?